Jacob Weinberger United States Courthouse: Architecture

 Through the mahogany entrance doors, the grand public lobby features the 1994 renovation's re-creation of the original post office lobby, which was adapted into the lobby of the U.S. Bankruptcy court.
 In keeping with the original fabric, the renovation architects worked from original shop drawings to restore missing historic elements.
-The terrazzo floor, including the Verde Antique marble and Lyonaisse Red marble bands and baseboards, and the Kasota Yellow-colored marble used for the wainscoting were artfully restored.
+The terrazzo floor, including the Verde Antique marble and Lyonaisse Red marble bands and baseboards, and the Kasota Yellow-colored marble used for the wainscoting was artfully restored.
 Key features include the twin-globe sconces lining the walls, pendant lighting hanging from the coffered ceiling, and mahogany counters with bronze grilles above.
 Replicas of the original iron-cage elevators located in both towers are enclosed by the original gray marble stairs.
 Several pieces of 1930s Works Progress Administration art, with San Diego themes, were installed after the 1994 renovation.
 These include a ceramic sculpture by T.J.
 Dixon and James Nelson, titled The Immigrants, and two paintings on the third-floor, San Diego Harbor, by an unknown artist and San Diego Mural, by Belle Baranceanu.

-The ceremonial second-floor courtroom, where Judge Jacob Weinberger presided, features a 20-foot coffered ceiling with acanthus leaf detailing, pilasters, plastered paneling, oak paneling and marble counters for the judge and clerk benches, and the jury boxes.
+The ceremonial second-floor courtroom, where Judge Jacob Weinberger presided, features a 20-foot coffered ceiling with acanthus leaf detailing, pilasters, plastered paneling, oak paneling, and marble counters for the judge and clerk benches, and the jury boxes.
 A new law library was added during the 1994 restoration, using materials and motifs that faithfully recall the original building details.
 Awards for the skillful restoration project included a prize from the California Chapter of the American Institute of Architects.
 In 1995-96, the building was named the Historical Office Building of the Year by the Building Owners and Managers Association.